MachineMitch21/Binary-Conversions/README.md

 There are four commands to use with this program:

-    1.  ./binny i (value to convert to binary)
+    1.  ./binny d (value to convert to binary)

-          Ex. ./binny i 12
+          Ex. ./binny d 12
           Sample output: 1100